What is consciousness?

 Consciousness as electricity

 The more modern analogy of consciousness as electricity is used to show the nature of consciousness as actionless.
 Like the previous example, actionless consciousness plays its role by its presence alone.
 The analogy of consciousness as electricity also depicts consciousness as an independent factor that lends sentiency, thus, allowing the knowing-instrument to know.
 If we use a computer as an example, we might compare the hardware to our body, the software to our mind, and the electricity to consciousness.
 Without electricity, of course, the computer is just inert material.
 Only with all three operating together do we get a virtual desktop experience.
 Vedanta traditionally teaches in a way where certain concepts are temporary accepted and then, later tossed out in order to reveal a greater truth.
 In this example, it is shown that consciousness isn’t actually the knower, consciousness is simply that which makes the knower’s knowing possible.
-So, Vedanta suggests you aren’t the software either!
+So, Vedanta says neither are you the software.

 Consciousness as a movie screen